torsday/notebook/GLOSSARY.md

 A report of the active stack frames at a certain point in time during the execution of a program.

+## Thread Safe

+A piece of code is thread-safe if it manipulates shared data structures only in a manner that guarantees safe execution by multiple threads at the same time.

+## Thunk

+A subroutine that is created, often automatically, to assist a call to another subroutine.
+Thunks are primarily used to represent an additional calculation that a subroutine needs to execute, or to call a routine that does not support the usual calling mechanism.

 ## Trait

 A set of methods that are not inherited, but composed into classes.